Skip to footer content

 USING IRONXL

-Converting CSV files to DataTable in C# is simple with IronXL: use WorkBook.LoadCSV() to read any CSV file, then call ToDataTable(true) to create a structured DataTable with proper column headers, ready for database import or data manipulation.
+Converting CSV files to DataTable in C# is straightforward with IronXL: use WorkBook.LoadCSV() to read any CSV file, then call ToDataTable(true) to create a structured DataTable with proper column headers, ready for database import or data manipulation.

-In this guide, you'll learn how to:
+In this guide, you will learn how to:

 • Load a CSV file into a DataTable in C# using IronXL's CSV reading capabilities